trdroid/Swift-Examples/Closures/README.md

   }
 ```

-If parameter types can be inferred from the context, then the types and parentheses can be dropped.
+If parameter types can be inferred from the context, then the types, parentheses and -> can be dropped.

 ```swift
   { parameters in